dshadoff/PC_Engine_RP2040_Projects/PCFXMouse/Readme.md

 I have included the gerbers and relevant bom.csv and assembly.csv files to get these boards assembled by JLCPCB, but you will still need the following parts:
-- (1) Adafruit QtPy RP2040 microcontroller board
+- (1) Adafruit KB2040 RP2040 microcontroller board
 - (7) pieces of Mill-Max pin&socket connector, Part number 4401-0-15-80-18-27-04-0

+Optional:
-- (2) 7-pin headers.
+- (2) 13-pin headers.
 You may also want to use female pin header sockets in case you need to remove the microcontroller board.
 I recommend using short/low-profile header sockets in this case.

 There are two PC Boards in this assembly; one functions as part of the host connector.